hackintoanetwork/SpaceX-Starlink-Router-Gen-2-XSS/README.md

     The request body contains data in the **`grpc-web+proto`** format, which likely holds the details of the **`Stow`** command.

-Combining this information, when a user issues the **`Stow`** command through the administrator interface, this command is transmitted to the **`Dishy`** device using the gRPC protocol.
-(This will cause the Dishy device to fold into a more manageable state for movement.)
+Putting this information together, when a user issues a `Stow` command using the admin interface, the command is sent to `Dishy` over `gRPC`, which folds `Dishy` into a portable state.

-However, upon examining the Request, we can see that there is no authentication for the user sending this request.
+However, if you look at the request, you'll notice that there is no authentication for the user sending it.

-This implies that someone other than the administrator could potentially send the same request to unauthorizedly control the **`Dishy`**.

-Nevertheless, this security flaw requires the attacker to have physical access to the local network, which limits the scope of the attack compared to those that can occur remotely.
+This means that someone other than an administrator could send the same request and take control of `Dishy` without authorization.
+But this vulnerability requires the attacker to have `physical access` to the `local network`, which limits the scope of the attack compared to attacks that can occur remotely.

-### **Possibility and Limitations of CSRF Attacks**
+## **Possibility and Limitations of CSRF Attacks**

 ---

-This brings us to the question, "Can't we just send the same request payload to perform a CSRF attack?"
+If so, you might be thinking that you can attempt a `Cross-Site Request Forgery (CSRF)` attack with a payload that sends the same request.

-While Cross-Site Request Forgery (CSRF) might be a possible scenario, such attacks are limited by the browser's Same-Origin Policy (SOP).
+While this is a possible scenario, the browser's `Same-Origin Policy (SOP)` limits this attack.

-gRPC requires a specific **`content-type`** header, which is **`application/grpc-web+proto`**.
+`gRPC` requires a specific `content-type` header called `application/grpc-web+proto`.

-However, the Same-Origin Policy (SOP) mandates that this header is stripped by the browser when sending requests from a different origin.
+However, the `Same-Origin Policy (SOP)` causes browsers to strip this header when sending requests from other sources.

-This restriction prevents external sources from sending gRPC requests to **`Dishy`**.
+This makes it impossible to send `gRPC` requests to `Dishy` from the outside under normal circumstances.

-### XSS Vulnerabilities as the Most Effective Way to Bypass SOP
+## XSS: An Effective Way to Bypass SOP

 ---

-Normally, the Same-Origin Policy (SOP) restricts web browsers from making requests to different origins.
+Normally, a `Same-Origin Policy (SOP)` restricts web browsers from making requests from different sources.

-However, by exploiting an XSS vulnerability, an attacker can execute scripts within the victim's web browser.
+However, with a `Cross-Site Scripting (XSS)` vulnerability, an attacker can execute a script within the victim's web browser.

-These scripts are considered as originating from the same source (i.e., the website the victim is currently accessing).
+The script is considered to have been executed from the same source (i.e., the website the victim is currently on).

-As a result, the Same-Origin Policy (SOP) recognizes requests generated by these scripts as coming from the same origin, and thus the SOP restrictions do not apply in this case.
+Because of this, the `Same-Origin Policy (SOP)` recognizes requests generated by these scripts as coming from the same source, and therefore the restrictions of the `Same-Origin Policy (SOP)` do not apply in this case.

-Therefore, in the case of CSRF attacks exploiting XSS vulnerabilities, especially for requests like gRPC that require a specific content-type header,

-the attack script runs within the victim's browser, treating it as a legitimate request, thus including the specific content-type header in the request.
+Therefore, in a `Cross-Site Request Forgery (CSRF)` attack using a `Cross-Site Scripting (XSS)` vulnerability that requires a specific `content-type` header, such as a `gRPC` request, because the attack script is executed within the victim's browser, the request is recognized as a legitimate request and sent with this specific `content-type` header.

-### Exploit PoC (Proof of Concept)
+## Exploit PoC (Proof of Concept)

 ---

-Therefore, leveraging the **`XSS`** vulnerability and the previously mentioned bug, the Payload for sending a gRPC request to **`Dishy`** would be as follows:
+Therefore, by chaining the `Cross-Site Scripting (XSS)` vulnerability and the aforementioned `bug`, the `payload` for sending a `Stow gRPC` request to `Dishy` could be composed as follows

 ```html
 <html>